Topological Data Analysis in smart manufacturing: State of the art and futuredirections: Topological Data Analysis

+For a practical example, we describe the application presented in~\cite{wong2021a}.
+Fine-grained segmentation of 3D images is the labeling of small components of objects.
+This is crucial in object analysis such as intelligent manufacturing, autonomous robotic manipulation, and general automatisation procedures.
+To obtain correct fine-grained segmentation, it is important to identify geometric and topological properties at different scales (e.g.\ shelves, handles, and hinges in a closet).
+Moreover, often these properties involve more complex structures than the ones obtained by mutual distances.
+The authors of~\cite{wong2021a} use \gls{ph} to enhance the prediction of a convolution network.
+The input is a 3D shape in point cloud format, and it is processed in parallel by a graph convolution network and \gls{ph}, which both output a representation in a latent space.
+These vectors are then combined and augmented to obtain the augmented feature map which label the input data.

+\gls{ph} produces the persistence diagrams of the loops and cavities (1- and 2-dimensional homology, respectively).
+These diagrams are vectorized using \glspl{pi}~\cite{adams2017}.
+Then, to train the network, the authors~\cite{wong2021a} use a combination of the (commonly used) cross-entropy function and a newly defined \gls{ph} loss function.
+This latter ensures a small topological error, ensuring a much more precise segmentation at different scales.

-One advantage of this framework is that there is often a natural choice for picking a filtration, so the pipeline allows for easier automation.
-There is also a rich theory for how to compare two datasets by comparing their barcodes, and how to integrate \gls{ph} into \gls{ml} methods, i.e., kernel-based methods or neural nets.
+As illustrated in \Cref{fig:ph_pipeline} and exemplified in~\cite{wong2021a}, barcodes can be vectorized and thus fed to a \gls{ml} pipeline for enhanced analysis.
+There is a rich theory on how to compare two datasets by comparing their barcodes, and how to integrate \gls{ph} into \gls{ml} methods, i.e., kernel-based methods~\cite{kwitt2015,reininghaus2015} or neural nets~\cite{adams2017,hofer2019}.
 The well-founded theory and the interpretability of the obtained features have contributed to the success of \gls{ph} in practice.

-Moreover, there are many efficient algorithms to compute filtrations and barcodes, and to subsequently compare them.
-It should be mentioned, however, that despite all these advances, \gls{ph} does not easily scale to very big datasets, unlike the conceptually simpler Mapper Algorithm, or the next described \gls{umap} which works specifically for large datasets.
+There are many efficient algorithms to compute filtrations and barcodes, and to subsequently compare them, such as~\cite{bauer2021,bauer2017,clement2014,morozov2007,tauzin2021}.